 Today we are witnessing a further refinement of disinformation techniques, or more precisely of information manipulation, as well described in the recent document published by a study group jointly constituted by the Ministry for Europe and Foreign Affairs and the Ministry of the Armed Forces in France2.
 A pioneering role has been played by Russia since the early days of the '900.
 To win the trust of peoples of other nations, the campaigns of (dis) information have had the goal not so much to enhance the benefits of communism, but to enhance the aspects of weakness and criticality of the culture of government of the target countries of the attack , showing itself as a possible anchor of salvation3.
 However, the use of forms of censorship aimed at blocking disinformation attempts, including through direct funding of journalistic investigative activities, ends up playing the misinformation campaign, because both are united by interference by the State in the sphere of free information: controlling and limiting freedom of expression paradoxically, the content of disinformation campaigns, which are often based on accusing the "enemy" government of information control, is made true.

 Consequently, the very nature of disinformation services is changing, as reported in the recent article by Wired in which the United Kingdom's 77ma brigade is presented4.
-It is a real production center for multimedia information material aimed at capturing the interest and influencing public opinion following the well-known rules in the use of social network in the advertising sector.
+It is a real production center for multimedia information material aimed at capturing the interest and influencing public opinion following the well-known rules in the use of social networks in the advertising sector.
 The aim is to create communities of network users who trust the news and communications sent from the official channels.

 The evolution of technologies for creating and manipulating multimedia contents, which make the narration even more effective in making "true" news, have made social engineering activities even more sophisticated and more subtle.
-The difficulty in distinguishing the truth of an image or a video derives not only from the ample possibilities of editing, retouching and manufacturing, but also from the potential of social network that allow the dissemination of news from below, without apparent filters, and therefore considered more truthful than those presented by the official media.
+The difficulty in distinguishing the truth of an image or a video derives not only from the ample possibilities of editing, retouching and manufacturing, but also from the potential of social networks that allow the dissemination of news from below, without apparent filters, and therefore considered more truthful than those presented by the official media.
 So the "truth" comes not from the verification of the sources, but from the community that supports the opinion.
 One of the social networks that has been most exploited in disinformation campaigns is twitter through the use of automatic programs (called muzzle, from robot) that create perfectly probable false profiles that engage in discussions based on the analysis of the topics of tendency in order to inflame the debate and quickly involve a large number of real users who unknowingly give credibility to the content5.

 Returning to the topic of multimedia content to support the story misinformative, the difficulty to detect false has been reported for several years in various technical-scientific articles.
 The first targets are the journalists whose instruments available to verify the facts are still lacking if compared with the level of sophistication achieved by the software for the creation of false verosimili6.
 This is the case, for example, of the work done by bellingcat7 in submitting the news to the verification of the facts through the analysis of the available sources and their reliability and reliability.
 A task far from simple, as witnessed for example in the case of the news of the chemical attack in Syria of 7 April 2018 reported by the Caschi Bianchi (frame), which some Russian media presented as "fake news" through images and video that prove the existence of a film theater to make fake news.
 According to the survey carried out by Bellingcat The soundstage exists, but it is not connected to the chemical attack8, and yet the absence of third-party witnesses on the spot has made the task of ascertaining the facts extremely difficult having to wait for the month of July to have the results of the verification carried out by the international organization for the prohibition of chemical weapons (OPCW)9.
 The result is that the mutual accusations of false news on Syria legitimize all the parties in conflict to start bombing even before verifying the facts, as happened the 14 April with bombings by USA, UK and France10, a few hours before the OPCW mission could start the activities of ascertaining the actual presence of traces of chemical attacks.
 It follows a growing belief in public opinion that there are no "facts" but only "narratives" that everyone can make to motivate their actions.